Giessen ES History

 Closed: 2007

 Giessen Elementary School, formerly Giessen American Dependent School, was one of the original schools opened in Germany after World War II.
-The school was originally part of the Frankfurt district.
-The original school had students in grades one through eight.
+The school was initially part of the Frankfurt district.
+The first school had students in grades one through eight.

 The principal for the 1954-55 school year was Roger F. Luce, and there were 440 students in grades K–8.

-The new elementary school was completed in 1978.
+A new elementary school was completed in 1978.
 All the classrooms were carpeted and had retractable walls which would accommodate a variety of teaching/learning styles.
-In addition to the classrooms, the elementary school had a media center, teacher’s lounge, teachers’ workroom, and a large multi-purpose room which was built to accommodate physical education programs, drama, and a cafeteria.
-The multi-purpose room also supported community activities in the evenings.
+In addition to the classrooms, the elementary school had a media center, teachers’ lounge, teachers’ workroom, and a large multipurpose room which was built to accommodate physical education programs, drama, and a cafeteria.
+The multipurpose room also supported community activities in the evenings.
 A spacious supply room, conference room, records room, and a large, grassy and hardtop outdoor play area were also part of the school complex.

 In 1981-82 the elementary school had an enrollment of approximately 700 students in grades kindergarten through six.
 The faculty had twenty-five classroom teachers, a guidance counselor, and specialists for speech therapy, compensatory education, learning development, physical education, and host nation.
 A school nurse and school psychologist were shared with the junior high school.

-By the mid-nineties the enrollment at the elementary school had dropped to about 300 students.
-The school had fourteen classroom teachers, a guidance counselor, school nurse, media specialist, host nation teacher, and specialists for compensatory education, learning development, English as a second language, art, music, physical education, and Talented and Gifted.
+By the mid-nineties the enrollment at the elementary school had dropped to about 340 students.
+The school had fourteen classroom teachers, a guidance counselor, school nurse, media specialist, host nation teacher, and specialists for compensatory education, learning development, English as a Second Language, art, music, physical education, and Talented and Gifted.
+Dr. Ora Flippen Casper was the principal from 1995-1997.
+During this time the middle school was closed and the sixth grade returned to the elementary school.

-Information from DOD School information guides and military webpages
+Information from DOD School information guides, school yearbooks, and military webpages

 Share This: